10 Common Propane Tank Problems (and how to take care of them)

 So how can you tell if your propane is leaking?

-The easiest way to tell is by smell.
-Propane itself is odorless, so manufacturers mix it with a pungent chemical called mercaptan.
-The added mercaptan gives propane its characteristic “rotten egg” smell, which makes it easy to detect leaks before they become too dangerous.
+The easiest way to tell if propane is leaking is by smell.
+Propane itself is odorless, so manufacturers mix in a pungent chemical called mercaptan.
+The added mercaptan gives propane its characteristic “rotten egg” smell.
+This makes it easy to detect leaks before they become too dangerous.

 If you hear a hissing sound at any of the connections, that’s another indication that you might have a leak.